ThatOhio/faux-bingo/README.md

 Helper plugin to simplify the setup required for clan events in the Faux community.

 ## Features
-- Streams drops, collection log entries, pets, and deaths to the Bingo API for clan bingo events, with evidence screenshots on request.
+- Streams drops, collection log entries, pets, and deaths to the Bingo API for clan bingo events, with evidence screenshots.
 Requires the Bingo API to be enabled and a player token from the bingo website set in plugin config.
 - Team name overlay for verification purposes.
 Similar to [Clan Events](https://runelite.net/plugin-hub/show/elysiumevents-plugin)
 - Team icons in chat for active bingo event participants, when the Bingo API is enabled
 - Automatic Wise Old Man updating on logout/world hop when you've gained 10k+ XP or leveled up during the session.
 From [Wise Old Man](https://runelite.net/plugin-hub/show/wom-utils)

-See [docs/v1-api.md](docs/v1-api.md) and [docs/bingo-events-api.md](docs/bingo-events-api.md) for Bingo API details.